MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/strategy.md

 ### Integrated DevOps and management capabilities

-Select another Azure Arc-enabled services, Azure development, and operational tools that are developer tooling-agnostic.
+Select another Azure Arc-enabled service, Azure development, and operational tools that are developer tooling-agnostic.
 Access a unified enterprise dashboard that grants you a consistent view across environments via GitHub, Azure Monitor, Security Center, Azure Update integration, and more.
 Deploy common templates to automate configurations, and deploy IaC to make safe and repeatable production deployments.
 Manage end-to-end identity and access across all users and resources with Azure Active Directory, enterprise identity service, and Azure Resource Manager.

-## Next step: Plan for a hybrid and multicloud approach
+## Next steps

-The following list of articles will take you to guidance found at specific points throughout the cloud adoption journey to help you become successful in your particular cloud adoption scenario:
+For more guidance for your cloud adoption journey, see the following articles:

 - [Plan for hybrid and multicloud](./plan.md)
 - [Review your environment or Azure landing zones](./ready.md)